Energy balance and damage for dynamic brittle fracture from a nonlocal formulation: Introduction

 \section{Introduction}

-Peridynamic simulations implicitly couple the evolution of damage and deformation inside a material specimen through a nonlocal formulation using force interaction between neighboring points.
-They provide for the spontaneous emergence and growth of fissures as part of the dynamic simulation \cite{silling2000reformulation,silling2007peridynamic}.
+Peridynamic models implicitly couple the evolution of damage and deformation inside a material specimen through a nonlocal formulation using force interaction between neighboring points \cite{silling2000reformulation,silling2007peridynamic}.
+They provide for the spontaneous emergence and growth of fissures as part of the dynamic simulation.
+The time evolution of peridynamic simulations are driven by temporally and spatially nonlocal forces.
 This idea has been adapted and expanded and the literature is now very large, see for example, the contributions \cite{sillingaskari2005, BobaruZhang, Foster, Baselevs,Zaccariotto2015,hu2016bond2,jafarzadeh2021general,hu2018thermomechanical,BhattacharyaDayal2006,xu2018elastic, Otokirkus, DuTaoTian, Seleson}, books and reviews \cite{bobaru2016handbook,javili2019peridynamics,isiet2021review,diehl2022comparative}.
-The time evolution of peridynamic simulations are driven by temporally and spatially nonlocal forces.
-What is missing so far is: 1) a complete theory for a material undergoing irreversible damage guaranteeing energy balance and 2) an explicit formula for the energy necessary for material failure and the size of a $d-1$ dimensional ``fracture'' set proportional to the critical energy release rate.
-Both of these aspects must follow directly from the evolution equation for the deformation multiplied by the velocity and integration by parts.
-These theoretical aspects are addressed in this article.

-Here we rigorously pursue the free discontinuity problem for fracture mechanics and propose a model that demonstrably preserves energy balance to discover new advantages to the nonlocal approach.
-Motivated by \cite{silling2000reformulation}, the existence theory of \cite{EmmrichPhust,DuTaoTian,lipton2016cohesive} and the rate form of energy balance found in \cite{lipton2018free} we introduce a new nonlocal dynamic model to show existence of displacement-failure set pairs for two and three dimensional specimens $\Omega$ made from homogeneous material.
-The purpose of this paper is to model brittle damage and to recover dynamic energy balance for displacement-failure set pairs.